 2. Check how much milk your baby should be getting

-3. Offer milk before solids (or offer it much later)
+3. Offer milk before solids

 4. Add milk to your baby’s solid food

-It’s never easy when your baby takes an hour to drink milk, or pushes you or his bottle away when you try to feed him.
-We get frustrated because we know we’re not supposed to force our babies to drink, but at the same time, we’re stressed they’re not drinking enough.
+It’s never easy when your baby takes an hour to drink milk or pushes you or his bottle away when you try to feed him.
+But as you’ve seen, you’re not stuck.
+Try these simple tricks to help him start drinking milk regularly.

 Get more tips: